richek/mrDatabase/README.md

 		shutdown
 ```

-__Note:__ In the usage display, '\<object\>' refers to a JSON object.
-The single quotes are required to escape command line processing.
+__Note:__ In the usage display, "object" refers to a JSON object.
+The single quotes are required to escape shell command line processing.

 ### Commands